gshirato/observable-framework-projects-in-observablehq/docs/profitLoss2022.md

-# Profit and Loss Statement (損益計算書) 2022
+# Profit and Loss Statement 2022

-This is the visualization of the profit and loss for the year 2022.
+This page presents a visual overview of the financial outcomes, specifically the profits and losses, for the year 2022.

-Todo: fix tsne reaction to team selection
+↓ Touch the dots!

 ```js
 const j1 = FileAttachment("data/profit-loss/pl-2022-j1.csv").csv();